-Always passionate about films, I studied them while earning a B.A. in English at Concordia University, Montreal.
+Always passionate about film, I studied them while earning a B.A. in English at Concordia University, Montreal.
 Years later, while completing graduate work in disabilities and English at Montclair State University, I was fueled by the idea that watching movies -- a multi-sensory experience with the ability to convey not just the passage of time, but different societal, cultural, and environmental perspectives -- was a subliminal way to increase the understanding of disabilities, disorders, diseases, and other human challenges.

 Greta Goss firstname.lastname@example.org 201.
 563. 1410

-Including Human Challenges in Film and Television Screenplays
+Human Challenges in Film and Television Screenplays

-History of Human Challenges in Film
+The History of Human Challenge in Film

-Using Feature Films as Subliminal Education
+Feature Films as Subliminal Education